thnkrn/go-fiber-clean-arch/README.md

 ### Run application

-To use `go-fiber-crud-clean-arch` project, follow these steps:
+To use `go-fiber-clean-arch` project, follow these steps:

 ```bash
 # Install dependencies